bitsper2nd/content-filters/README.md

+# Filters for uBlock Origin/AdGuard

-# Recommended filters for uBlock Origin
+My recommended filters for uBlock Origin or AdGuard.

 ## Privacy